Cuthbert: Career

 Cuthbert's fame for piety, diligence, and obedience grew.
 When Alchfrith, king of Deira, founded a new monastery at Ripon, Cuthbert became its praepositus hospitum or guest master under Eata.
 When Wilfrid was made abbot of the monastery, Eata and Cuthbert returned to Melrose.
 Illness struck the monastery in 664 and while Cuthbert recovered, the prior died and Cuthbert was made prior in his place.
-He spent much time among the people, ministering to their spiritual needs, carrying out missionary journeys, preaching, and performing miracles.
+He spent much time among the people, ministering to their spiritual needs, carrying out missionary journeys, and preaching.

 After the Synod of Whitby, Cuthbert seems to have accepted the Roman customs, and his old abbot Eata called on him to introduce them at Lindisfarne as prior there.
 His asceticism was complemented by his charm and generosity to the poor, and his reputation for gifts of healing and insight led many people to consult him, gaining him the name of "Wonder Worker of Britain".
 He continued his missionary work, travelling the breadth of the country from Berwick to Galloway to carry out pastoral work and founding an oratory at Dull, Scotland, complete with a large stone cross, and a little cell for himself.
 He is also said to have founded St Cuthbert's Church in Edinburgh.

 Hermit's life

 Cuthbert retired in 676, moved by the desire for a more contemplative life.
 With his abbot's leave, he moved to a spot which Archbishop Eyre identifies with St Cuthbert's Island near Lindisfarne, but which Raine thinks was near Holburn, at a place now known as St Cuthbert's Cave.
-Shortly afterwards, Cuthbert moved to Inner Farne island, two miles from Bamburgh, off the coast of Northumberland, where he gave himself up to a life of great austerity.
+Shortly afterwards, Cuthbert moved to Inner Farne island, two miles from Bamburgh, where he gave himself up to a life of great austerity.
 At first he received visitors, but later he confined himself to his cell and opened his window only to give his blessing.
 He could not refuse an interview with the holy abbess and royal virgin Elfleda, the daughter of Oswiu of Northumbria, who succeeded St Hilda as abbess of Whitby in 680.
-The meeting was held on Coquet Island, further south off the Northumberland coast.
+The meeting was held on Coquet Island, further south.